cnguyen-uk/An-Introduction-to-Git/README.md

 ### Creating Branches

-We can create a new branch using the following syntax.
+We can create a new branch using the following syntax:

 ```Bash
 git branch branch_name
 ```

-We can also switch branches using either of the following syntaxes (the latter was introduced in Git 2.23, Q3 2019, to avoid confusion).
+We can also switch branches using either of the following syntaxes (the latter was introduced in Git 2.23, Q3 2019, to avoid confusion):

 ```Bash
 git checkout branch_name